 RPSM strives to find our fur kids their perfect forever homes.
 To do so, our application and fostering processes are very thorough.
 Our animals are temperament tested, vetted, and usually remain in one of our foster homes until their prison term (training) begins.
 While our animals are in their foster homes, the foster family has time to observe the personality traits of their dog or cat.
 As the animals settle into the home environment, the foster families observe how the pet reacts to other dogs, including dominant and submissive males and females; other animals such as cats and small critters; and children, and whether or not an age range is recommended for safety of the entire family.
-Not every pet likes children, or some may be just too big and jumpy to be safe around small children -- for these reasons, we rarely adopt to homes with children under 6.
+Not every pet likes children, or some may be just too big and jumpy to be safe around small children --for these reasons, we may suggest a certain age range of children for a particular dog.
 The foster family also observes the pet’s actions and reactions regarding prey driving, climbing ability, digging, agility, etc. These factors all contribute to whether or not a fence is mandated for a particular animal, as well as if a certain kind of fence is necessary.
 If approved RPSM will send you what to expect on adoption day, along with recommended Do's and Don'ts.
 Although RPSM cannot guarantee that every adoption will be a success, following the simple guidelines will make the transition of a new family member easier for all involved, and especially that special fur kid.
 If you'd like a copy of our Do's and Don'ts prior to filling out an application, please contact us.
 Thank you and best wishes in finding your best forever friend.

 2. RPSM will contact your references, including your veterinarian(s).
 Please inform them that an RPSM volunteer will be calling them.